MG Software.

 How do we evaluate these tools?

-• Code review and collaboration features
+• Code review workflow and collaboration features including inline comments, suggested changes, and approval policies

-• Security features and access management
+• Security features including dependency scanning, secret detection, and role-based access control

 1. Git + GitHub